 Forgetting to season every part of the turkey

 For an immensely flavorful main dish, be sure to season your turkey well, inside and out.

 If you forgo using an oven-roasting rack, it’s very likely that the bottom of your bird will be dry and overcooked.
 It could even end up burning and filling your kitchen with smoke, derailing all of your holiday plans.
 A good oven rack is well worth the small investment, but if you’re in a pinch and don’t have time to pick one up, DIY it by roasting your turkey on top of a bed of celery and carrots.

 We know it can be tempting to sneak a peak, but each time you open the oven door to check on the progress of your turkey, much-needed heat escapes from your oven.
 Keep the oven door shut, and check on your turkey using the oven light instead.

 Do you find yourself with burnt turkey skin but undercooked turkey?
 Likely, this means you start with an oven temperature that’s too high.
 The trick with turkey is to cook it slowly and allow the crispy golden skin to develop over the course of the entire cooking time.
-It’s best to cook a turkey for multiple hours at a lower temperature between 325° and 400°F.
+It’s best to cook a turkey for multiple hours at a lower temperature, between 325 and 400 degrees Fahrenheit.

 After your turkey comes out of the oven, resist the urge to start carving it right away.
 Carving your turkey too quickly will allow the juices to pour out onto your cutting board, leaving you with a dry turkey.
 Allow the turkey to rest, tented in foil, for 20 minutes or more to let the juices settle into the meat.